LuK050/cardlinky/README.md

 [📘 Official documentation](https://cardlink.link/reference/api)

 ## Usage
-First of all, you need to create a store in the system https://cardlink.link/.
+Firstly, you need to create an account and а shop in https://cardlink.link/.
 After confirmation, you will be able to get a token and a shop ID to work with the API.

 ### Creating a bill and getting a payment link:
 ```py